LamakerOfficial/help-center/README.md

  - Good grammar
  - Valid syntax
  - Proper metadata
+ - Valid links and up to date

 ## ✍️ Creating an Article
 By following the file structure, create a `.md` file under the correct category.
 As an example, if you were to create an article that explains on how to install and use a plugin on Minecraft Java, the file would be created like `_posts_/minecraft/plugins/2021-08-04-plugin-name.md`.
-You're required to add the date at the beginning of the file name, `2021-08-04`.
+You're required to add the date at the beginning of the file name, `YYYY-DD-MM`.
+These dates are used to show when the article was last updated, to allow users to know if the article is up to date.

  Then start writing the article in [Markdown](https://www.markdownguide.org/getting-started/).
 Writing in Markdown is very easy to do, if you need help understanding how to do certain task like creating a link, inserting an image, creating a list look [here](https://guides.github.com/features/mastering-markdown/).

 ## 📃️ Metadata
 Make sure the metadata is setup properly, this is usually at the top of every article.